gschnabel/interactiveSSH/README.md

 More information about the function `initInteractiveSSH` is available by typing `?initInteractiveSSH` at the R prompt.

-Once the connection is established, the object `sshcon` contains the functions `execBash`, which can be used to submit commands to the remote machine:
+Once the connection is established, the object `sshcon` contains the function `execBash`, which can be used to submit commands to the remote machine:

 ```